 with $n^\xi$ the number of eigenvalues of $\hat{H}(\xi)$ at $\xi$ (which may be infinite), $Z_\epsilon = \epsilon^{-1} \Omega$ the normalization constant, depending on $\epsilon$, and $\mathbf{1}_A (r)$ the indicator function defined as

-It is clear that the set of eigenstates of the adiabatic basis with energy within this interval is always non-empty regardless of $\epsilon$, as the kinetic term does not modify the basis but increases its energy by any arbitrary amount.
-If the $\epsilon \to 0$ limit is taken in \eqref{eq:mC2},
+It is clear that the set of eigenstates of the adiabatic basis with energy within this interval is always nonempty regardless of $\epsilon$, as the kinetic term does not modify the basis but increases its energy by any arbitrary amount.
+If the $\epsilon \to 0$ limit is taken in Eq. \eqref{eq:mC2}, then